Whadjuk: Contact history

 With the alienation from their lands due to settlers claiming land and fencing it off, Aboriginal people lost access to important seasonal foods, they did not understand or accept private ownership of their lands, which led to spearing of stock and digging in food gardens.
 Reprisals led to a cycle of increased violence on both sides.
-The first attempted Aboriginal massacre was the "Battle for Perth" when there was an attempt to surround and capture Aboriginal people who had retreated into Lake Monger.
+The first attempted Aboriginal massacre was the "Battle for Perth" when there was an attempt to surround and capture Aboriginal people who had retreated into Galup.
 The area was cordoned, but the hunted people escaped.
-Once Lake Monger was settled by the Monger family, Yellagonga moved to Lake Joondalup.
+Once Galup was settled by the Monger family, Yellagonga moved to Lake Joondalup.
 In 1834 this Wanneroo area was explored by John Butler, and in 1838 by George Grey.
 With the lands seized for settlement in 1843, Yellagonga was reduced to begging for survival, and shortly thereafter he accidentally drowned.

 The situation for Midgegooroo was even more precarious.
 Violence flared when it was said 200 "savages" were going to attack the ferry from Fremantle, and citizens armed themselves and rushed to the site to find nothing but a bemused ferryman.
-A Tasmanian settler shot one of the local Aboriginal men and Yagan, Midgegooroo's son and Yellagonga's nephew, speared a white in revenge.
+A Tasmanian settler shot one of the local Aboriginal men and Yagan, Midgegooroo's son and Yellagonga's nephew, speared a settler in revenge.
 Yagan was arrested and sent to Carnac Island in the care of Robert Lyon who claimed he was a freedom fighter.
 Yagan escaped from the island in a boat, and waged a guerrilla campaign on both sides of the river.
 He was eventually killed by one of two European boys he had befriended and his head was smoked and sent to England, finally being recovered and returned home by Ken Colbung in 1997.

 Following the Pinjarra massacre, Whadjuk Aboriginal people became totally dispirited, and were reduced to dependent status, settling at their site at Mount Eliza for handouts under the authority of Francis Armstrong.
 An Anglican school was established for a number of years at Ellenbrook, but was never very successful and was greatly underfunded.